WHAT She MAKES

 Stand with the women who make our clothes so they don't have to choose between rent and food each month.
 Together, we’re exposing the truth behind the clothes sold in Canada – the women who make our clothes, no matter how hard they work, are trapped in a cycle of poverty.

-Help us hold these brands accountable, push for change and end the exploitation of the women who make our clothes.
+Help us hold brands accountable, push for change and end the exploitation of the women who make our clothes.
 Sign Oxfam's pledge to demand Canadian fashion brands pay a living wage now.

 Step Into Her Shoes